Motown hopes food will spur rebirth, growth

 Today, Slows has two Detroit locations that pull in a healthy $6 million in sales annually.

-An artisan coffee shop and a swanky cocktail bar have opened near Slows in Corktown, making the neighbourhood one of a handful of vibrant residential pockets in Motor City.
+An artisan coffee shop and a swanky cocktail bar have opened near Slows in Corktown, making the neighborhood one of a handful of vibrant residential pockets in Motor City.

 The success of Slows and other local food businesses is a rallying point for a cadre of entrepreneurs fighting to shake off Detroit’s reputation as a culinary wasteland and give people a reason to return.